AdityaRaul/Digital-Clock/README.md

 # Digital-Clock
+Description
-A simple digital clock built using Python and tkinter
+This project is a simple digital clock application built using Python and Tkinter.
+It displays the current time and updates every second.
+Features
+Updates the time every second.
+Simple and clean user interface.
+Real-Time Display: Shows the current time in hours, minutes, and seconds.
+12-Hour Format: Displays time in a 12-hour format with AM/PM notation.
+Customizable Interface: Allows customization of background and foreground colors.
+Responsive Design: Adjusts to different screen sizes and resolutions.